google/wuffs/doc/getting-started.md

 well as C libraries (and their .h files) like libjpeg and libpng, as some tests compare that Wuffs produces exactly the same output as these other libraries.

-Running `go get -v github.com/google/wuffs/cmd/...` will download and install the Wuffs tools.
-Change `get` to `install` to re-install those programs without downloading, e.g. after you've modified their source code, or after a manually issued `git pull`.
+Run `git clone https://github.com/google/wuffs.git` to get the latest Wuffs code, `cd` into its directory and run `go install -v ./cmd/wuffs*` to install the Wuffs tools.
 The Wuffs tools that you'll most often use are `wuffsfmt` (analogous to `clang-format`, `gofmt` or `rustfmt`) and `wuffs` (roughly analogous to `make`, `go` or `cargo`).

 You should now be able to run `wuffs test`.
+If you only have the `gcc` C compiler installed, but not `clang`, then you can run `wuffs test -ccompilers=gcc` instead.
 If all goes well, you should see some output containing the word "PASS" multiple times.

+Remember to re-run `go install etc` whenever you've modified the Wuffs *tools'* source code (i.e. `*.go` files) or after a manually issued `git pull`.
+If you're only modifying the Wuffs *standard library's* source code (i.e.
+`*.wuffs` files), re-running `go install etc` is unnecessary.

+If you're modifying just one particular codec in the standard library, such as the `std/png/*.wuffs` files, then you can exclude unrelated tests by running `wuffs test std/png`.

 ## Poking Around